 If you are pregnant, it sounds like you want to obtain an abortion.
 In certain countries including Egypt, cultural beliefs and legal barriers make it difficult for women to access reproductive health services, including abortion.
 Be wary of underground or "back-alley" providers in places where abortion is illegal.
 Unsafe abortion can lead to severe complications such as hemorrhaging, sepsis, and infertility.

 If it's not feasible for you to fly back to the United States for health care, have you thought about travelling to a nearby country (perhaps in Europe) where abortion is safe and legal?
 Your health care provider at home, insurance provider, or study abroad program may be able to help you find a reputable women's health care provider in a nearby country.
 If you trust your trip leaders, perhaps you could talk with them and ask for help in finding the care you need.
-The trip leaders should be familiar with accessing health care abroad and they may have encountered a similar situation with another student.
+The trip leaders might be familiar with accessing health care abroad and they may have encountered a similar situation with another student.

 Figuring out how to pay for medical services while abroad can feel overwhelming.
 Speaking with a trusted friend or your trip leader can help you sort through the financial considerations, including assessing who might be able to lend some financial assistance.
 In the meantime, connect with friends at home for emotional and financial support if needed.
 Even though it may be difficult to bring up your pregnancy worries or abortion concerns, a trusted friend can provide reassurance to help you through this tough time.
 Consider splurging on a calling card, or if you have internet access you can get in touch with friends via email, instant messenger, or video chat.